-[[]Comment to Article 10.11: This Article is not intended to impose an affirmative duty on the UIM to take any action to collect forfeited prize money.
-If the UIM elects not to take any action to collect forfeited prize money, it may assign its right to recover such money to the Athlete(s) who should have otherwise received the money.
-"Reasonable measures to allocate and distribute this prize money" could include using collected forfeited prize money as agreed upon by the UIM and its Athletes.]
+58 [Comment to Article 10.11: This Article is not intended to impose an affirmative duty on the UIM to take any action to collect forfelted prize money, if the UIM elects not to take any action to collect forfelted prize money, if may assign its right to recover such money to the Arthlete(s) who should have otherwise received the money.
+"Reasonable measures to allocate and distribute this prize money" could include using collected forfeited prize money as agreed upon by the UIM and its Arthletes.]